-On longer time scales, last Millennium experiments from CMIP5 models fail to capture multicentennial variability evident in the reconstructions for the pre-industrial era (Abram et al., 2014; Dätwyler et al., 2018), which is also the case in those from available CMIP6 models (Figure 3.35).
-However there is large uncertainty among reconstructions (Section 2.4.1.2).
+On longer time scales, last millennium experiments from CMIP5 models fail to capture multicentennial variability evident in the reconstructions for the pre-industrial era (Abram et al., 2014; Dätwyler et al., 2018), which is also the case in those from available CMIP6 models (Figure 3.35).
+However, there is large uncertainty among reconstructions (Section 2.4.1.2).
 It is therefore unclear whether this disagreement reflects this observational uncertainty, whether forcings such as variations in the imposed insolation may be too weak, whether models are insufficiently sensitive to such variations, or whether internal variability including that associated with tropical Pacific variability is underrepresented (Abram et al., 2014).
 The explanation could be a combination of all these factors.
 However, despite the aforementioned limitations of the reconstructions, Section 2.4.1.2 assesses that the recent positive trend in the SAM is likely unprecedented in at least the past millenium (medium confidence).
 CMIP5 and CMIP6 last-millennium simulations only capture the present anomalous state during in the final decades of the simulations which are dominated by human influence; this state is also outside the range of simulated variability characteristic of pre-industrial times.

 In summary, it is very likely that anthropogenic forcings have contributed to the observed trend of the summer SAM toward its positive phase since the 1970s.
 This assessment is supported by further model studies that confirm the human influence on the summertime SAM with improved models since AR5.
-While ozone depletion contributed to the trend from the 1970s to the 1990s (medium confidence), its influence has been small since 2000, leading to a weaker summertime SAM trend over 2000-2019 (medium confidence).
+While ozone depletion contributed to the trend from the 1970s to the 1990s (medium confidence), its influence has been small since 2000, leading to a weaker summertime SAM trend over 2000–2019 (medium confidence).
 Climate models reproduce the spatial structure of the summertime SAM observed since the late 1970s well (high confidence).
-CMIP6 models reproduce the spatiotemporal features and recent multidecadal trend of the summertime SAM better than CMIP5 models (medium confidence).
+CMIP6 models reproduce the spatiotemporal features and recent multi-decadal trend of the summertime SAM better than CMIP5 models (medium confidence).
 However, there is a large spread in the intensity of the SAM response to ozone and greenhouse gas changes in both CMIP5 and CMIP6 models (high confidence), which limits the confidence in the assessment of the ozone contribution to the observed trends.
 CMIP5 and CMIP6 models do not capture multicentennial variability of the SAM found in proxy reconstructions (low confidence).
 This confidence level reflects that it is unclear whether this is due to a model or an observational shortcoming.

 [START FIGURE 3.35 HERE]

-Southern Annular Mode (SAM) indices in the last millennium. (a) Annual SAM reconstructions by Abram et al. (2014) and Dätwyler et al. (2018). (b) The annual-mean SAM index defined by Gong and Wang (1999) in CMIP5 and CMIP6 Last Millennium simulations extended by historical simulations.
-All indices are normalized with respect to 1961-1990 means and standard deviations.
-Thin lines and thick lines show 7-year and 70-year moving averages, respectively.
+Southern Annular Mode (SAM) indices in the last millennium. (a) Annual SAM reconstructions by Abram et al. (2014) and Dätwyler et al. (2018). (b) The annual-mean SAM index defined by Gong and Wang (1999) in CMIP5 and CMIP6 last millennium simulations extended by historical simulations.
+All indices are normalized with respect to 1961–1990 means and standard deviations.
+Thin lines and thick lines show seven-year and 70-year moving averages, respectively.
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END FIGURE 3.35 HERE]

-El Niño-Southern Oscillation
+El Niño–Southern Oscillation (ENSO)

-The El Niño-Southern Oscillation (ENSO), which is generated via seasonally modulated interactions between the tropical Pacific ocean and atmosphere, influences severe weather, rainfall, river flow and agricultural production over large parts of the world (McPhaden et al., 2006).
+The El Niño–Southern Oscillation (ENSO), which is generated via seasonally modulated interactions between the tropical Pacific ocean and atmosphere, influences severe weather, rainfall, river flow and agricultural production over large parts of the world (McPhaden et al., 2006).
 In fact, the remote climate influence of ENSO is so large that knowledge of its current phase and forecasts of its future phase largely underpin many seasonal rainfall and temperature forecasts worldwide (Annex IV.2.3).